ST. LOUIS COUNTY

 Virginia (DW&P) - The first building to occupy this site was a library that was built in 1905.
 The city built a new library in 1913 and sold the building to the railroad.
 The CN railroad moved the library building and built the Duluth, Winnipeg, and Pacific Railway station on the site.
 The depot was used by the railroad until the late 1950's when it was converted to a bank.

 Virginia (DM&N Freight) - This freight station was built at the east end of 1st Street South (formerly Maple Street) at 1st Avenue West (formerly Railroad Street) sometime between 1904 and 1907.
-It was lenghtened sometime before 1910.
+It was lenghtened in 1910.
 The building is made of brick, but is now mostly covered in aluminum siding.